mongodb/specifications/source/gridfs/gridfs-spec.rst

 - 2018-01-31 Deprecated MD5, and specified an option to disable MD5 until removed
 - 2018-07-05 Must not use 'filemd5'
 - 2020-01-17 Added allowDiskUse to GridFSFindOptions
+- 2021-04-30 Require that timeouts be applied per the client-side operations timeout spec